 Animal Compassion Tip: Please avoid using the overworked, overloaded poor donkeys and mules

 One of the best things to do in Santorini is to stay at a cave hotel.
 A cave hotel is a luxurious hotel with elegant cave rooms and suites.
 The caves were discovered on the cliffside (Caldera) of Oia and archaeologists identified them as ancient cave houses and lodgings.
 This is the ideal property in Santorini if you are looking for privacy, tranquillity, and breathtaking views!

 Best Cave Hotels with Santorini Caldera Views: Atrina Canava 1894 in Oia

 After exploring some of the best things to do in Santorini, I went to the famous Perissa black beach.
 It is a fully organized beach with sunbeds and umbrellas and can get busy in the peak season.

-Kamari village and beach, is the second black beach in Santorini, a bit north of Perissa beach.
-Kamari got its name from a small arch that still rises at the south end of its beach and is what remains from an ancient sanctuary dedicated to Poseidon.
-Kamari beach has clear, very calm waters, and black pebbles, it is the longest beach on the island and offers a wide choice of accommodations, restaurants, cafes, bars, and nightclubs.
+Kamari is the second black beach in Santorini, a bit north of Perissa.
+The beach got its name from a small arch that still rises at the south end of its beach and is what remains from an ancient sanctuary dedicated to Poseidon.
+Kamari Beach has clear, very calm waters, and black pebbles.
+It is the longest beach on the island and offers a wide choice of accommodations, restaurants, cafes, bars, and nightclubs.